carerix/Cx-WP-Plugin/README.md

 > 1. Automatically every 10 minutes
 > 2. Manually hit the Button: **Synchronize new/changed items from Carerix**
 > 3. Manually hit the Button: **Enforce full sync of all items from Carerix**
-> 4. Go to the external link [https://website.com/?carerix_sync](https://website.com/?carerix_sync) that is available without logging in.
-After syncing a log of that last sync will be displayed.
+> 4. Add ?carerix_sync to your website domain name (like https://website.com/?carerix_sync.
+That url is available without logging in.
+After syncing the page will display a log of that last sync.

 ---